MarcoTerzulli/Simple_Gym_Exercise_Sheet_Converter-XLSX_to_TXT/README.md

-# Simple Gym Exercise Sheet Converter - From XLSX to TXT for Smartwatch Note
+# Simple Gym Exercise Sheet Converter - From XLSX to TXT for Smartwatch Notes
 This repository contains a simple script for a quick conversion of my gym exercises sheets from XLS to TXT, to make the importation on Goggle Keep quickly.

 Gym is the place where I relax.
 I prefer not to be distracted from my phone while I’m training, or being afraid of it being stolen.